 General OPT Requirements:

 If your degree is in Science, Technology, Engineering, or Mathematics, you are eligible for a 17 month extension of your OPT.
-Contact the International Student Advisor for more information.
+Contact the DSO for more information.

-MIBS leaders will assist you in getting to and from the airport, as well as provide shuttles to Walmart and the grocery store.
-International Student Services also plans off-campus programs and always provides transportation.
+MIBS leaders will assist you in getting to and from the airport, or you may take Uber or local taxi.
+MIBS also provides shuttles to Wal-mart and the grocery store during the school year Transportation is also provided for off-campus programs events offered by ISO and Millsaps Student Life.
 However, some students may still choose to purchase a car and obtain a driver’s license.
-Below you will find instructions to help you be able to drive in Mississippi.
+Below, you will find web resources and instructions to enable you to drive in Mississippi.

 To drive in Mississippi, you will need either a Mississippi driver’s license or a valid license in your home country and a valid international driver’s license.
-Please contact the International Student Advisor if you need assistance acquiring a driver’s license.
+Please contact the International Student Advisor or visit the website below if you need assistance acquiring a driver’s license.